Licensing#

 You can use this version for free in commercial and non-commercial projects.

-Support questions can be directed to the community in the Discord server and in the forum.
+Support questions can be directed to the community in the Discord server.

 Plus#